Article written by LCDR Patrick Giese, KDE, SC, OG, RMN, Director of the Office of Naval Intelligence, Bureau of Planning

 WorldCon leads and department heads are seeking volunteers to support the planning and resources around making WorldCon a landmark event.
 We still need additional funding to support resources for this event, and volunteers – use this link to help us make a deep and lasting impression for TRMN at this event: https://gryphonfleet.org/worldcon2022/

-the forums, Discord or social media to send out updates as needed to smooth the way for an enjoyable con experience for fleet attendees/participants.
+Just a reminder – if you are serving as the TRMN point of contact (POC) for TRMN convention attendees/participants, it’s a good idea to use our regular lines of contact like the forums, Discord or social media to send out updates as needed to smooth the way for an enjoyable con experience for fleet attendees/participants.

 And finally, in case you missed it in the Feb Gryphon’s Beak, 2nd Fleet is proud to sponsor, and the Imperial Andermani Navy (IAN) is happy to coordinate, an organization-wide Course Challenge from February 1, 2022 to April 30, 2022.
 Individuals can earn points for each participating fleet or can participate individually as part of the “Grand Reserve Fleet”.
 See the deets in the Beak!